Ida Elizabeth Brandon Mathis: Farming and advocacy career

 Mathis championed a drive to site a nitrate plant in Muscle Shoals, Alabama, and was the sole woman on the committee of one hundred citizens that spearheaded that effort.
 In 1916, she was an invited speaker at the first-ever meeting of the Alabama Chamber of Commerce.

 For her work, Mathis was referred to as the "leader of Alabama's agricultural Renaissance" and the "economic Moses of the South," and one writer estimated in 1917 that her efforts had been worth $20 million to her home state.

-DeSoto Caverns
+Cave mining

-DeSoto Caverns are caves near Childersburg, Alabama, that were used for mining saltpeter during the Civil War.
-In 1912, Mathis and a consortium of friends bought the caverns with the idea of mining the cave system's abundant onyx.
-They quickly discovered that they could not compete with much cheaper Mexican onyx, and Mathis bought out all the shares in order to keep the caves and their land in her family.
-Her son Allen would later turn the caverns into a tourist attraction.
+Kymulga Cave near Childersburg, Alabama, was used for mining saltpeter during the Civil War.
+In 1912, Mathis and a consortium of friends bought the cave with the idea of mining its abundant onyx.
+They quickly discovered that they could not compete with much cheaper Mexican onyx, and Mathis bought out all the shares in order to keep the cave and surrounding land in her family.
+Her son Allen would later turn the cave into a tourist attraction called DeSoto Caverns.